-The pipeline is not crossing the Study Area, it crosses in passes in proximity to it (about 300m) and its 500m buffer zone overlaps with the Study Area, moreover the Evinos river will be crossed upstream (outside the Study area) with the use of the HDD method underground, while at the vicinity of the Study Area the project will cross mainly agricultural areas.
+The project will cross the Study Area at the Alambei ditch underground using the HDD method and the agricultural area with open trenching.
 The construction is expected not to exceed a few weeks.
-As a result, the expected residual impact to habitats and species of the Study Area are estimated as negligible and are mainly related to (a) potential habitat degradation due to limited loss of existing hedgerows between fields and (b) potential loss of individuals of reptiles and fish, due to increase of vehicle traffic, abstraction of water for hydrotesting and HDD and trapping in open trenches.
+As a result, the expected residual impact to habitats and species of the Study Area are estimated as low and are mainly related to (a) potential loss of individuals of mammals, reptiles and fish, due to increase of vehicle traffic, abstraction of water for hydrotesting and HDD and trapping in open trenches and (b) potential disturbance of mammals due to construction works and mainly HDD application, that is related with significant increase of noise level, and light pollution.

 The present AA proposes a key measure for mitigation of the impacts on the local biodiversity, in order to minimize project impacts to the site: The construction works within the site and its vicinity will take place outside the main breeding period, March-July, following the provisions of the EU Habitat Directive and of the national legislation.
-By applying this measure and other mitigation measures proposed in the relevant chapter of the AA, the impact of the project to the ecological integrity of the SAC site are assessed to be negligible.
+By applying this measure and other mitigation measures proposed in the relevant chapter of the AA, the impact of the project to the ecological integrity of the SAC site are assessed to be low.

-Concerning cumulative impacts, no other planned projects or plans are known to be proposed within the Natura 2000 site.
-The main linear infrastructures (road network) are in distance from the routing and are not expected to act cumulatively.
+Concerning cumulative impacts, no other planned projects or plans are known to be proposed within the Natura 2000 site and therefore no cumulative impacts are expected.
 The scenario of the current routing is estimated as the optimal one.